csimin99/multi-state-patchcore-audio/README.md

 # Multi-State PatchCore Audio

-code submission for industrial audio anomaly detection under real-world noise.
+This project was developed in collaboration with Brose SE and the Cognitive Systems Chair at the University of Bamberg, using industrial machine-acoustic data for anomaly detection under real-world noise.

 This repository contains the code used to evaluate a PatchCore-style anomaly detection pipeline for industrial machine acoustics and compare it against a supervised CNN14-based classification baseline.
 The project focuses on short waveform windows extracted from annotated industrial audio recordings.
 Both pipelines operate on raw waveform windows.
 The CNN14/PANNs frontend computes log-Mel representations internally.